Our Guide

 Different routes of administration have differing bioavailability levels, which translates to more highly effective doses at lower comparative ketamine doses, which can help prevent bladder harm, covered last in the guide.
 More detail there.

 With troches, try and keep the saliva in your mouth, under your tongue, as much as possible.
 Ketamine is more bioavailable when absorbed through 1st pass digestion via mucosal membranes.
 See Spit or Swallow Oral?
-When you swallow, ketamine goes through second-pass digestion via the liver, giving you more of a hangover and increasing bioload over other approaches.
+When you swallow, ketamine goes through second-pass digestion via the liver, giving you more of a hangover (dull headache and fatigue for 1-2 days afterward) and increasing bioload over other approaches.
 Given we all have a natural swallow reflex, troches are bound to end up in the stomach to a degree regardless.
+But if you hold the spit in your mouth as long as possible (ideally 45-min, to 1-hr) and then spit the ketamine out, you’ll have little hangover compared to swallowing.

 Some patients have reported that their oral mucosa will be affected by troches and RDT’s, causing inflammation and potential shedding of the inner lining of the cheek.
 This, like the bladder, will heal completely over time.